sighupio/fury-kubernetes-logging/docs/CONTRIBUTING.md

-  bump-patch                    Bumps the module up by a patch version check-label                   Check if labels are present in all kustomization files add-license                   Add license headers in all files in the project lint                          Run the policeman over the repository deploy-all                    Deploys all the components in the logging module (with curator-s3 and elasticsearch-triple) deploy-curator                Deploys the `curator` component in the cluster deploy-curator-s3             Deploys the `curator-s3` component in the cluster deploy-elasticsearch-single   Deploys the `elasticsearch-single` component in the cluster deploy-elasticsearch-triple   Deploys the `elasticsearch-triple` component in the cluster clean-%                       Clean the container image resulting from another target. build-canonical-json          Build a canonical JSON for any tag of module, only to be run inside a clean working directory
+  bump-patch                    Bumps the module up by a patch version check-label                   Check if labels are present in all kustomization files add-license                   Add license headers in all files in the project check-license                 Check license headers are in-place in all files in the project lint                          Run the policeman over the repository deploy-all                    Deploys all the components in the logging module (with curator-s3 and elasticsearch-triple) deploy-curator                Deploys the `curator` component in the cluster deploy-curator-s3             Deploys the `curator-s3` component in the cluster deploy-elasticsearch-single   Deploys the `elasticsearch-single` component in the cluster deploy-elasticsearch-triple   Deploys the `elasticsearch-triple` component in the cluster clean-%                       Clean the container image resulting from another target. make build clean-build build-canonical-json          Build a canonical JSON for any tag of module, only to be run inside a clean working directory
 ```